LukasPedersen/Park-n-Wash/ReedMe.md

 1. Made a ReadMe file
 2. Made UML diagram and made clases that will be used in the future
 ```
+### ToDo list
+- [x] User can see all available parking spots.
+- [ ] User can select parking spot from the list af all available parking spots.
+- [ ] User can select type of ticket for selected porking spot.
+- [ ] User gets a ticket with, a parking spot id, ticket id, ticket type, timestamp, and a pin code
+- [ ] On checkout user will input ticket(pin code) and get it back with a new time stamp and a receipt for payment
 ## Contributors
 [Lukas Pedersen](https://https://github.com/LukasPedersen)